back-kh/Denoising-Auto-encoder-for-acient-documents-WDAE-/README.md

-# Denoising-Auto-encoder-for-acient-documents-WDAE-
+# Document Enhancement and Binarization for Ancient Documents (PALM-GAN)
-Denoising Auto-encoder for ancient documents (WDAE) Coming soon
+Document Enhancement and Binarization for Ancient Documents (PALM-GAN) Coming soon